mcaple/kb/Obsidian/Obsidian setup.md

 - [Ouliner](https://github.com/vslinko/obsidian-outliner)

 Also we will make sure that a daily note is created in the [[Calendar]] package in the folder *daily*

+We publish this vault into Github and also Netlify using [[Publish]]